albert-killer/CarND-Model-Predictive-Control/README.md

 ## MPC for Autonomous Driving

 Model predictive control (MPC) is an advanced method of process control for complex dynamic systems, with self-driving cars beeing one them.
 By applying a time-discrete dynamic model it allows us to predict future behaviour of a system in accordance to its input signals, as vehicle steering or throttle.
 While an optimal output signal is calculated for *N* steps in advance, the optimization calculation itself is repeated over again after each *N*-th processing step on basis of the currently measured states, i.e. the position of the vehicle on the road.
 In order to effectively optimize predictions a cost function is set up to minimize erros.
-These errors, consist of deviations to references values, are referred to as cross track error or steering angle error.
+These errors, consisting of deviations to references values, are referred to as cross track error or steering angle error.

 ## Model